realadeel/llm-test-bench/README.md

 ## 🔍 How It Works

-1. **Loads Configuration**: Reads your test cases and provider settings
+1. **Loads Configuration**: Reads your test cases and provider settings from YAML
 2. **Processes Images**: Converts images to base64 for API calls
 3. **Smart API Selection**: Uses optimal API for each model (Converse for Llama 4 vision, InvokeModel for others)
 4. **Structured Requests**: Converts your tool schemas to each provider's format
 5. **Captures Raw Responses**: Records authentic JSON output from each API
 6. **Measures Performance**: Tracks latency, tokens, and success rates
+7. **Optimized Storage**: Groups results by test case for efficient analysis
-7. **Saves Results**: Outputs detailed JSON results for analysis
+8. **Saves Results**: Outputs organized JSON results for comparison

 ## 🛠️ Requirements